 Whether it be your closet, your pantry, or your desk, too much stuff in your environment can have a negative impact on your ability to focus and process information.
 Neuroscientists at Princeton University studied how task performance was affected when their environment disorganized versus organized.
 What the research showed was that physical clutter competes for your attention, resulting in decreased performance and increased stress.

 I know that wrangling your stuff can feel overwhelming.
+Especially if you dream of a home makeover with beautiful touches like a built ins or finding a vintage accent piece like you’d find at reclaimed fireplaces UK.
 But maybe you can follow this train of thought: where there is clutter, there is dust and when there is clutter and dust, there is stagnant old energy.
 Whether the clutter is visible, hidden or both, the energy is stuck.

 A home with stuck energy will never feel like a haven.